 I don't think this is expensive.
 I've been using it for a number of years, and it amazes me the number of people who continue to use the same password everywhere.

 Whilst I use LastPass and have been extremely happy; there are other alternatives, such as Dashlane and 1Password.
-If you have an Apple iCloud account, you can store passwords in the keychain; and Google is soon to be launching their own equivalent of a password manager, for use in Chrome.
+If you have an Apple iCloud account, you can store passwords in the keychain; and Google has their own equivalent of a password manager, for use in Chrome.

 Staying safe online doesn't have to be hard, and almost certainly must be continuously thought about.